 The result is a bright, open welcoming space on Parkside Avenue.
 Visitors to the Martin House or the Zoo will love its convenient location and the coffee, roasted by Tipico Roastery specifically for JAM, is exceptional.
 JAM’s in-house baker is constantly keeping the shop stocked with pastries, cookies and mini omelettes, many of which are gluten free, soy free, nut free and/or vegan.
 JAM also works will local vendors like Breadhive Bakery and Lewandowski Produce at the Broadway Market. “[Our products are] made with locally sourced fresh ingredients whenever possible.
 We also offer housemade overnight oats,” Cichon says.
 I can personally attest to the deliciousness of the Lemon Poppyseed Scones.

-Open for only a few months JAM is already becoming a neighborhood anchor and creating the kind of gathering place the founders had imagined.
-This is no doubt in part because the community has invested both energy and money to its creation.
+JAM is a neighborhood anchor and has become the kind of gathering place the founders had imagined.
+This is no doubt in part because the community has invested both energy and money in its creation.
 Says Cichon of their success, “The community response has been incredible.
 It’s quickly become a place where neighbors and families come together– but also meet one another for the first time.
 I’ve heard no fewer than five languages being spoken.
 Our bicycle rack is often full.
 We’ve placed ourselves in the middle of a growing and vibrant community, and we’ve seen the benefits of that.
 There was one young couple who said they’ve been wanting to move to Parkside, but having a coffee shop to walk to puts it over the top.”